-Helping You Reach Fair Support Agreements In Louisiana
+Helping You Reach Fair Support Agreements

 Understanding Louisiana Child Support Guidelines

 In Louisiana, the child support amount is determined by applying state-specific guidelines to your situation.
 Ensuring an accurate and complete financial picture of both income and expenses is the key to arriving at a fair outcome.
+Our firm represents clients whose income may be atypical or irregular, coming from commissions, seasonal jobs, employee bonuses, overtime payments and others.

 Beyond the initial support determination, we also help clients who need assistance in seeking, or defending against, post-decree enforcement or modifications of existing child support orders.